 You see Doug had relocated to the Albuquerque area because he and his wife absolutely love New Mexico.
 He was determined to find a job that would give him the flexibility of working from his home while he built his new life in the great Land of Enchantment.
-He was tired of the rat race of California and found the easy, laid back pace of New Mexico living to be exactly what he was looking for.
+Tired of the rat race of California.
+Doug found the easy, laid back pace of New Mexico living to be exactly what he was looking for.
 So they made the leap and he settled into his new environment and went to work.

 Then, two year’s later, his boss asked to see him.
-He, along with many of his co-workers, were being laid off.
+He, along with many of his co-workers, would be laid off.

 Despite the recent news of the impending layoff Doug didn’t seem at all concerned.
 He was confident that he would find a company that would allow him to continue living in the area and would provide him with the same flexibility he’d enjoyed at VMware.
 He had only begun his job search but seemed extremely confident for a man living in a state with a 6.6% unemployment rate.

 Doug put out the word.
 Doug raised the flag and said, “I’m available!”
-Doug turned to his close connections to see what companies he should be looking at and his efforts paid off.
-Just yesterday I received an email from Doug with the subject line proudly read, “I’m Employed!”
+Then Doug turned to his close connections to see what companies he should be looking at and his efforts paid off.
+Just yesterday I received an email from Doug.
 Seems one of Doug’s colleagues from VMware had moved on to a new company based in San Antonio that just so happened to be looking for someone just like Doug.
 Doug interviewed, was offered the job and best of all they are more than happy to allow him to keep building the life he loves in New Mexico.

 Your network has power people.
 More power than you can imagine.
 But you have to build a solid one first in order to leverage it later.
-Then and only then can you reach out and expect your requests for help to be answered.
+Then and only then you can reach out and you can expect your requests for help to be answered.